Pemetrexed: Drug interaction

+As current therapies are based on the co-administration of pemetrexed and cisplatin, there may be interactions between pemetrexed and cisplatin, including a reduction in the therapeutic effects of cisplatin caused by pemetrexed.

 Mechanism of action

 Pemetrexed is chemically similar to folic acid and is in the class of chemotherapy drugs called folate antimetabolites.
 It works by inhibiting three enzymes used in purine and pyrimidine synthesis—thymidylate synthase (TS), dihydrofolate reductase (DHFR), and glycinamide ribonucleotide formyltransferase (GARFT).
 By inhibiting the formation of precursor purine and pyrimidine nucleotides, pemetrexed prevents the formation of DNA and RNA, which are required for the growth and survival of both normal cells and cancer cells.

 Society and culture

 Economics

 In the United States, as of 2015, each vial of the medication costs between US$2,623 and US$3,100.

 Brand names

 In February 2020, Pemfexy was approved for use in the United States.

 Research

 A Phase III study showed benefits of maintenance use of pemetrexed for non-squamous NSCLC.
 Activity has been shown in malignant peritoneal mesothelioma.